Hashtag Web3 Logo

 1. "Tell me about yourself."

-• Present: Start with your current role and what you do.
+• Present: Start by detailing your current role and responsibilities.

-• Future: Connect your past and present to the future.
-Explain why you're interested in this specific role and this company.
+• Future: Tie your past and present to your future aspirations.
+Discuss your interest in the specific role and company.

 2. "Why are you interested in this role?"

-• Connect your skills to the job description.
-Pick 1-2 key requirements from the job description and explain how your skills and experience are a great match.
+• Align your skills with the job description.
+Identify one or two key requirements from the job listing and illustrate how your skills and experiences match.

-• Show your enthusiasm for the company's mission.
-Explain what it is about the company that excites you.
+• Express enthusiasm for the company's mission.
+Share what excites you about the company.

-Example: "I was really drawn to this role because it focuses on building out your new data analytics platform.
-In my previous role, I was responsible for a similar project, where I led the development of a new analytics dashboard that increased user engagement by 30%.
-I'm also really inspired by [Company Name]'s mission to make education more accessible, and I'd love to be a part of that."
+Example: "I am particularly drawn to this role because it emphasizes building your new data analytics platform.
+In my previous position, I led a similar initiative, developing an analytics dashboard that boosted user engagement significantly.
+I admire [Company Name]'s mission to enhance educational accessibility, and I would love to contribute to that goal."

 3. "What are your strengths and weaknesses?"